Patent

 - electronically through the 'Benelux Patent Platform';

-- or by delivering the documents in person at the Office for Intellectual Property.
+- submission of the documents in person at the OPI's offices.

 A Luxembourgish patent protects the invention only in Luxembourg.